Flood situation grim in Karnataka with heavy rains, release of water from dams | Science-Environment

 Flood situation grim in Karnataka with heavy rains, release of water from dams

-The flood situation in Karnataka worsened further on Thursday with several parts of north Karnataka inundated due to torrential rains and release of water from major dams.
+The flood situation in Karnataka worsened further on Thursday with several areas in the northern parts of the state inundated due to torrential rains and release of water from major dams.
 Yadgir, Raichur, Ballari, Bidar, Vijayapura, Bagalkote, Belagavi, Dakshina Kannada, Udupi, Uttara Kannada, Gadag, Koppal, Haveri and Dharwad were the worst affected due to floods.

 According to the Karnataka State Natural Disaster Management Centre, the floodgates of all the major dams have been opened resulting in water gushing into villages and formation of islands at different places.
 Dams which were filled to the brim were Linganamakki, Supa, Varahi, Harangi, Hemavathi, Krishna Raja Sagar, Kabini, Bhadra, Tungabhadra, Ghataprabha, Malaprabha, Almatti and Narayanapura.

-The river in Yadgir district was expected to go very near high flood level by Wednesday afternoon.
-The Commission has also stated that though the water level of River Kagna at Malkhed in Kalaburagi District was receding, it continued to flow at an alarming level.
+The river in Yadgir district was expected to go very near high flood levels by Thursday afternoon.
+The Commission has also stated that though the water level of River Kagan at Malkhed in Kalaburagi District was receding, it continued to flow at an alarming level.

 According to sources in the Karnataka Disaster Management Authority, as many as 515 animals lost their lives while 4,782 people have been shifted to 36 relief camps opened by the district administration.
 The district authorities in SBidar and Vijayapura have opened relief camps for flood-hit people.